justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

     type: listTypes.ordered,
     items: [
-        "**Form label (Optional):** The [form label](/components/form-label/) provides a clear and accessible description of the form element it is associated with.", "**Radio input:** A radio input indicates the appropriate state.
-By default it is unselected.", "**Radio label:** Describes the information you want to select or unselect.", "**Assistive text (Optional):** The [assistive text](/components/assistive-text/) provides additional instructional information / error / success messaging for the whole radio group."
+        "**Form label (Optional):** The [form label](/components/form-label/) provides a clear and accessible description of the form element it is associated with.", "**Radio input:** A radio input indicates the current selected state for the option.
+By default it is unselected.", "**Radio label:** Describes the option that can be selected.", "**Assistive text (Optional):** The [assistive text](/components/assistive-text/) provides additional instructions and error or success messaging for the entire radio group."
     ]
 } %}